E.M.A.K.: Musical style and influences

 E.M.A.K.’s influences include Kraftwerk, Neu!, Klaus Schulze, Tangerine Dream, Neue Musik and musique concrète, as well as Pink Floyd and the White Noise project associated with the BBC Radiophonic Workshop.
 Much of E.M.A.K.'s musical style was directly formed from experimentation with various instruments.
-These included analogue synthesizers such as a Mini-Moog and a Synthanorma Sequencer (a German sequencer built by Hajo Wiechers of Matthen & Wiechers/ Bonn similar to the sequencer of the large Moog system), a Fender Rhodes piano (customized by Stühlen with external treatments such as distortion, echo chambers, and improvised effects), and a Roland TR-808 drum machine.
+These included analogue synthesizers such as a Mini-Moog and a Synthanorma Sequencer (a German sequencer built by Hajo Wiechers of Matten & Wiechers/ Bonn similar to the sequencer of the large Moog system), a Fender Rhodes piano (customized by Stühlen with external treatments such as distortion, echo chambers, and improvised effects), and a Roland TR-808 drum machine.
 E.M.AK. and E.M.A.K.
 2 were released pre-sampler and pre-midi and so took a manual tape-based approach to looping and musique concrète parts.
 E.M.A.K.
 3 used the AKAI S612 midi sampler and a Commodore 64.

 Although a critical part of the general history of German electronic music, E.M.A.K.’s location in Cologne during the 1980s meant they could pursue their own musical interests, relatively undisturbed by the demands of markets or fashions.
 Becker felt that E.M.A.K. fell between generations, even when those generations worked in Cologne.
 E.M.A.K.'s music was influenced by older German electronic music, from that of Karlheinz Stockhausen to Can, both based in or near Cologne, but was also deliberately different, the band's name even cocking a deliberate snook at Stockhausen's self-appropriation of elektronische Musik.
 The later E.M.A.K. project, Vintage Synths, would represent a further recasting of the history of electronic music, away from the focus on personalities such as Stockhausen and firmly onto the music machines themselves.
 Becker also felt little connection with Neue Deutsche Welle bands such as Nena or D.A.F., although he admired the production work of the Cologne-based Conny Plank for some of these.

 E.M.A.K. were part of the club scene in Cologne, and their own music often involved atmospheric extended pulsating rhythms.
 Only very rarely did E.M.A.K.’s music include vocals.
 The track “Filmmusik” from E.M.A.K. was a local club hit in Cologne, although Becker himself preferred not to dance.